microsoft/FluidFramework/README.md

 * Help each other in the [Fluid Community Discord]() **(community channel not yet created)**
 * Join the discussion on Twitter **(hashtag not established yet)**

-## Documentation

-Get up and running quickly using our documentation at <https://aka.ms/fluid>.

 ## Code Structure

 The core code is built into several large chunks ("minirepos", managed using Lerna) which are versioned separately from one another, but internally all packages in a minirepo are versioned together.
 And outside the minirepos there are plenty of packages which are versioned independently.